OpenGATE/opengate/docs/source/user_guide_physics.md

 ## Physics

 The managements of the physic in Geant4 is rich and complex, with hundred of options.
-GAM propose a subset of available options, with the following.
+OPENGATE proposes a subset of available options, with the following.

 ### Physics list and decay